 - utm_campaign: tells you the name of the campaign you are running.

 - utm_term: if you are using paid search, this is where you’d enter the keyword you’re bidding on.

 - utm_content: helps you differentiate between the versions you are running a split test on.

 UTM tags are super helpful and super simple to set up!
 Google Analytics has a URL Parameter builder where you can plug in your values and generate a URL.
-If you’re using sendwithus, we even do the heavy lifting for you, just open up the settings pane with the gear icon (highlighted in orange below)
+If you’re using Sendwithus, we even do the heavy lifting for you.
+Just open up the Settings pane with the gear icon (highlighted in orange below).

-And add your template-wide UTM parameters to the settings:
+Then add your template-wide UTM parameters to the settings: